r-obert/xpool.rb/README.md

 This example demonstrates scheduling the `Job` class, any class that implements a `#run` method can be scheduled.
 It is recommended to rescue exceptions yourself because there's no auto retries, error handling is left up to you.
+The `xpool` method is inherited by `Object` and it returns an instance of `XPool`.

 ```ruby
 class Job